 We will help prepare your child

 When your child is having anesthesia, the last thing you want to feel is unprepared.
-So at Children’s Hospitals and Clinics of Minnesota, we go the extra mile to make sure you and your child are ready and relaxed on surgery day.
+So at Children’s Minnesota, we go the extra mile to make sure you and your child are ready and relaxed on surgery day.
 Below are some key things to know about anesthesia at one or our hospitals or day surgery centers.

 Preparing for anesthesia and surgery

 Knowing what to expect makes anesthesia and surgery less stressful.
 At Children’s, we’ve developed a number of terrific resources to help you and your child prepare.

 - Preparing your child for surgery guide.
 This pre-surgery guide for parents includes information about anesthesia and comes in three versions based on where your child will be having surgery: Children’s – Minneapolis, Children’s – St. Paul or Children’s – Minnetonka.